FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: Related Works

 \section{Related Works}

-As mentioned in Section \ref{preliminary}, FSL classification has a different set-up from traditional classifications~\cite{wang2020generalizing, ribeiro2016model}.
-Mainstream algorithms include the meta-learning methodology and metric-learning methodology~\cite{wang2020generalizing}.
-Related to our works, FSL algorithms include the matching network(MatchNet)~\cite{https://doi.org/10.48550/arxiv.1606.04080} and the Prototypical Network(ProtoNet)~\cite{snell2017prototypical}, which measures the euclidean distance between query and support embeddings for identifying the most probable categories of the queries.
-Another similar algorithm called FEAT~\cite{ye2020fewshot} incorporates a transformer~\cite{vaswani2017attention} layer to the matching network set-up, which enhances the expressiveness of image embeddings.
-DeepSets~\cite{ye2020fewshot} is a variant of the FEAT algorithm which replaces the transformer layer in FEAT with an alternative non-linear set-to-set transformation function.
+\textbf{Few-shot learning} sees pioneer works from \citet{fe2003bayesian}, which formulates a bayesian learning framework for quick model adaptation to novel classes.
+For a broader field of few-shot learning, mainstream algorithms include the meta-learning methodology and metric-learning methodology~\citep{wang2020generalizing, ribeiro2016model, sung2018learning}.
+For example, meta-learning methods \citep{lee2019meta, sun2019meta, rusu2018meta, bertinetto2018metalearning} like the MAML \citet{finn2017model} learn how to initialize model parameters for training so that the trained parameters can adapt to new unseen tasks quickly.
+Meanwhile, metric-learning methods like \citet{sung2018learning, snell2017prototypical, ye2020fewshot} aim to learn data representations which are close together as the same class, and far apart as different classes.
+Related to our work, FSL algorithms include the Matching Network~\citep{https://doi.org/10.48550/arxiv.1606.04080} and the Prototypical Network (ProtoNet)~\citep{snell2017prototypical}, which measure the euclidean distance or cosine similarity between query and support embeddings to identify the most probable categories of the queries.
+Similar algorithms include FEAT and DeepSets~\citep{ye2020fewshot}, which incorporate a set-to-set transformative layer (i.e., self-attention ~\citep{vaswani2017attention} and Deep Sets function \citep{zaheer2017deep}) to the Matching Network, enhancing the expressiveness of image embeddings.

-In the field of test-time augmentation, there are plenty of works like~\cite{feng2023diverse, kim2020learning}.
-However, only a few are in FSL, such as ~\cite{yamada2021one, kim2022finetune}, where the authors find that basic image transformations like cropping and resizing improve FSL model performance.
-In our work, while we observe similar findings, we introduce more possibilities to the augmentation.

-In the field of image translation, which is a form of generative AI, there are various generative models, such as the Variational Auto-Encoder (VAE) and the Generative Adversarial Network (GAN)~\cite{oussidi2018deep, wang2017generative}.
-Celebrated generative models include the CycleGAN~\cite{zhu2017unpaired}, which merges two pictures through a symmetric pair of GAN networks.
-Other related works such as the StyleGAN~\cite{karras2019style}, coco-funit/funit~\cite{saito2020coco, liu2019fewshot} and more~\cite{park2019semantic, wang2018high} can also achieve realistic results in generating new images conditioned on different user requirements.
+\textbf{Image-to-image translation} is a form of generative technique.
+Deep generative models involve popular architectures like the Variational Auto-Encoder (VAE) and the Generative Adversarial Network (GAN)~\citep{oussidi2018deep, wang2017generative}, while the Adversarial Auto-Encoder combines VAE and GAN.
+Famous image-to-image translation models include the CycleGAN~\citep{zhu2017unpaired}, which merges two pictures through a symmetric pair of GAN networks.
+Other related works such as the StyleGAN~\citep{karras2019style}, Coco-Funit/Funit~\citep{saito2020coco, liu2019fewshot} and more~\citep{park2019semantic, wang2018high} can also achieve realistic results in generating new images conditioned on different user requirements.